 The download speed results are rather conclusive.
-TP-Link Deco M5 is consistently better at every point when compared with the Archer C7.
-At Point B, the Archer C7 is already dead but the Deco M5 is still getting some pretty decent speed.
-A mesh wireless system is the future of our household as our internet get faster and faster.
+TP-Link Deco M5 performs better at every point when compared with the Archer C7.
+This is especially obvious at some points where the Archer C7 receive no signal but a Deco M5 mesh WiFi is still having a decent speed.

 TP-Link Deco M5

 - Easy to setup with the app